 After working the same routes for years, airlines have a very good idea which routes are predominantly leisure and which ones cater more for business people.
 So, what does this mean for the prices of flights?

 If a route is mainly for leisure travellers, airlines will drop prices at the last minute just to fill up the plane and get some of their expenses back.
 This is when you will be able to pick up those fantastic last-minute deals.
 However, for business routes, they know business people are more likely to pay any price since they have no other choice, and so the prices rocket in the last few days.

 The Best Days & Months to Find Cheap Flights

 Flights are more expensive in certain periods of the year, therefore, you should avoid travelling by plane (if you can) during the school holidays as this is the peak season and prices rise accordingly.
 The same is true of half-term to a certain extent.
 Other times when flights are more costly are at popular celebrations like Christmas when people are more likely to travel to visit family.
 You might find that popular holidays in other countries can affect the price of tickets too.

 The time of your flight can also have an effect on the price of your flight.
-If you travel at ‘unsocial’ hours such as very early in the morning or very late at night, you can taking a quick loan online to pay for the air fares.
+If you travel at ‘unsocial’ hours such as very early in the morning or very late at night, it can be cheaper.

 When to Book your Flight & Last-Minute Deals

 There are many last-minute deals to be found online, but they are usually more suitable for passengers who are quite flexible in both their destination and getting time off work.
 Or the type of person who likes to decide things at the last possible moment.

 If you feel nervous at the thought of trusting to chance, when is the best time to book?